sp18-interns/chirayu-itern/October 2022/10 October 2022/README.md

 ### Doubts

-- Open LDAP
+- Open LDAP (resolved about how does open ldap work in corporate life)
-- Red Hat Linux Distribution
+- Red Hat Linux Distribution (esolved about the Red Hat Linux Distribution subscrtiption)
-- putty
+- putty (resolved about how oftenly is putty used)
-- BSD format
+- BSD format (resolved about what is BSD in detail )

 ### Links Read

 - https://www.freecodecamp.org/news/the-nginx-handbook/